Skip to main content

 The following is a step-by-step guide to forming your nonprofit.
 Keep in mind that your nonprofit's startup requirements might vary from the list below, depending on the specific type of business you are in and where your business is located.

-1. Decide on a business name for your nonprofit corporation.
+4. Choose a business name: Select a unique name that reflects your mission.
 Keep in mind that your state may require that your nonprofit corporation's name include an identifying word such as "incorporated," "limited," "corporation," or an abbreviation of such a term.

-9. Apply for 501(c)(3) tax-exempt status.
+8. Apply for tax-exempt status: Submit Form 1023 to the IRS for 501(c)(3) recognition.
 You may be able to receive a tax exemption from the local, state, and federal governments.

 Incorporating can be a benefit to your new nonprofit organization in the long run and help protect your personal assets, but the incorporation process can be complicated.